Work for hire: Volunteers and unpaid interns

+The court emphasized that the Reid factors are used to "determine 'whether a hired party is an employee under the general common law of agency.'...
+At a minimum, courts have generally held that the concept of hiring includes an 'antecedent requirement of remuneration.'"
+The volunteer in this case, Robert Losieniecki, received free lodging paid for by the nonprofit, but the court held that this was "the sort of 'minor benefit associated with a volunteer position' that 'do[es] not constitute compensation, particularly when [it is] not related to career opportunities.'"
+Consequently, Losieniecki "was not a 'hired party' at all, and thus could not have been an 'employee' of MSTM for purposes of the 'work for hire' exception to the Copyright Act."

+Nevertheless, the third edition of the Compendium of U.S. Copyright Office Practices claims that "a work created by an individual volunteer(s) may or may not be considered a work made for hire, depending on the facts and circumstances of the case."

 Analogy to works of the United States government

 Works created by officers and employees of the United States federal government as part of their official duties are not subject to copyright protection in the United States.
 House Report 94-1476, published in connection with the Copyright Act of 1976, explains that "although the wording of the definition of 'work of the United States Government' differs somewhat from that of the definition of 'work made for hire,' the concepts are intended to be construed in the same way."
 Cases regarding the status of works prepared by employees of the U.S. government have been cited in work-for-hire cases: for example, in Williams v.
 Weisser, a case establishing the teacher exception, the court discussed Sherrill v.
 Grieves, in which a book written by a professor at a U.S. Army officers' school for a course he was teaching was held not to be a "publication of the United States Government" under the Copyright Act of 1909.